ListopiaTeam/Frontend/README.md

   - #### Liking Content
     - Lists can be liked by users
-      - Some example reasons why a user would use liking:
+      - Example reasons why a user would use liking:
         - Show appreciation to / agreement with the creator
         - Help ranking lists in events
-        - Add the list to liked lists page as a "save for later feature" / "reminder"
+        - Add the list to liked lists page "to save it for later"

 - ### Moderation

   - #### How To Become An Admin

-    - Add `isAdmin` boolean to the user with `true` value
+    - Add `isAdmin` boolean to an user with `true` value in Firebase (Users collection)

   - #### Reporting Content